syed-safwaan/pypelyne/README.md

-# connect-5
+# PypeLyne
-An AI engine for analyzing and determining optimal play for Connect-4 and its variations.
+A matchmaker for programmers and hackers looking to collaborate on various events and projects.